 Though we often don’t think about them in this way, dogs are really about people — those long-ago (or, sometimes, not so long-ago) figures who developed particular breeds for particular tasks.
 Some breeds — like the Doberman Pinscher, Teddy Roosevelt Terrier, and Cesky Terrier — owe their existence to just one visionary person.
 Other breeds were brought into being by specific cultures or classes of people.

-If civilization is the intersection of a group of people with their environment, so too are their dogs: With coats that evolved to survive the local climate, body styles developed to navigate native terrains, and characters that fit into the social mores of the day, our purebred dogs are living, breathing moments of history, reflections of the far-flung cultures that developed and nurtured them.
+With coats that evolved to survive the local climate, body styles developed to navigate native terrains, and characters that fit into the social mores of the day, our purebred dogs are living, breathing moments of history, reflections of the far-flung cultures that developed and nurtured them.
 Through them, we rediscover our globe’s cultural diversity and heritage.

-But sometimes, breeds find themselves in the center of very complex human interactions.
+Sometimes, breeds find themselves in the center of very complex human interactions.
 That certainly was the case with the Pekingese, one of the world’s most ancient breeds – and one of its most mysterious until about a century ago.

 In 1860, during the height of the Second Opium War, British and French soldiers scaled the 15-foot walls of Yuanmingyuan, or the “Gardens of Perfect Brightness,” in the Chinese city of Beijing, which the Europeans called Peking.
 They tied up their horses with yards of imperial silk, smashed priceless porcelain, and ransacked jewelry and artifacts.